lshtm-genomics/omics-course/docs/connecting-github.md

 ### Introduction

-There are three comonents you will need to understand before we get connected.
+There are three components you will need to understand before we get connected.

 ####  GitHub Codespaces